 DeVos Art Lecture #4 - Artifacts and Anomalies

 Thursday, March 27, 2003

 The 2003 DeVos Art Lecture Series features distinguished artist and speaker Elona Van Gent, Associate Professor of Art and Design, Grand Valley State University.
 It will focus on work created in preparation for a June 2003 exhibition of the same title.
-Jointly sponsored by Peter the Great Museum of Anthropology and Ethnography (Kunstkamera), St. Petersgurg, Russia, and Grand Valley State University, the exhibition brings contemporary sculpture by American artist, Elona Van Gent, into the magical 18th century context of Russia's first museum.
-Scientific instruments, unusal shells and plants, taxidermied animals, ethnographic items and anatomical specimens, many collected by Peter the Great himself, will be intermingled with Van Gent's technologically induced creatures and devices.
-The exhibiton commemorates and extends Tzar Peter's decree that his Kunstkamera be used "to instruct and teach about nature - living and dead - and about the artistry that flows from the hands of men."
+Jointly sponsored by Peter the Great Museum of Anthropology and Ethnography (Kunstkamera), St. Petersburg, Russia, and Grand Valley State University, the exhibition brings contemporary sculpture by American artist, Elona Van Gent, into the magical 18th century context of Russia's first museum.
+Scientific instruments, unusual shells and plants, taxidermied animals, ethnographic items and anatomical specimens, many collected by Peter the Great himself, will be intermingled with Van Gent's technologically induced creatures and devices.
+The exhibition commemorates and extends Tzar Peter's decree that his Kunstkamera be used "to instruct and teach about nature - living and dead - and about the artistry that flows from the hands of men."

 DeVos Art Lecture #3 - "If Sculpture Could Talk"